BuffMcBigHuge/live-chat/README.md

 1. Clone the repository and `cd live-chat`
 2. Create a python environment
     - Conda: `conda create -n live-chat python=3.11` and activate with `conda activate live-chat`
-    - Python Virtual Environment: `python -m venv live-agent` and activate with `source live-agent/bin/activate` (Linux) or `live-agent/bin/activate` (Windows)
+    - Python Virtual Environment: `python -m venv venv` and activate with `source venv/bin/activate` (Linux) or `venv\Scripts\activate` (Windows)
+3. [Install torch](https://pytorch.org/get-started/locally/) as per your hardware
-3. Install the required Python packages by running `pip install -r requirements.txt`
+4. Install the required Python packages by running `pip install -r requirements.txt`
-4. Set up your environment variables in a `.env` file.
+5. Set up your environment variables in a `.env` file.
 You'll need to provide your API keys for the TTS and STT services.
-You can also use the offline modes without any API keys, however you will have to install and configure Ollama.
+You can also use the offline modes without any API keys, however you will have to install and configure Ollama
+6. Install [ffmpeg](https://ffmpeg.org/download.htm) and ensure you can run it in your command line
-5. Run the application with `python app.py`
+7. Run the application with `python app.py`

 ## Usage